-This lasts anywhere between a few seconds to close to 2-3 minutes.
-Although the browser gets up and running after the aforementioned time frame, the issue remains persistent.
+This lasts from a few seconds to 2-3 minutes.
+Although the browser runs after the aforementioned time frame, the issue remains persistent.
 At the time of writing, close to 2.5K users have already echoed this issue across the Apple Community Forum.

-With that said, there do seem to be a few workarounds that have managed to rectify this issue.
+With that said, there seem to be a few workarounds that have rectified this issue.
 And this guide shall make you aware of just that.
 So without further ado, let’s check out the methods to fix the Safari Freezing issue on creating or resetting a password.

 Enable Keychain Storage

-(if you already have it enabled, then turn it off and re-enable it).
+(if you already have it enabled, turn it off and re-enable it).
 Now, wait for a few seconds for the sync to complete.
-Once done, try re-entering the password, and hopefully, the issue would have been rectified.
+Once done, try re-entering the password; hopefully, the issue will be rectified.

 Browse in Private Mode

 Open the desired site where you need to create the account.
 See if it works out in your favor or not.

 Switch to a Different Browser

-If both these methods didn’t work out, then you may have to consider switching over to a different browser, at least temporarily.
+If both these methods don’t work out, you may have to consider switching over to a different browser, at least temporarily.
 In this regard, there are quite a few options at your disposal, but considering the current scenario, users have confirmed that DuckDuckGo Browser isn’t getting bugged with this issue.

 There could be other web browsers in this domain as well, but this is the one to which other users have at least given the nod.
 So you may try jumping ships from Safari to this alternative for now.